 - Discussion with Paediatric Consultant and Paediatric Haematologist

 - Urgent CT head scan

-- Platelet transfusion (20 units or more may be required if CNS haemorrhage is confirmed, or there is a strong clinical suspicion of CNS haemorrhage)
+- Platelet transfusion (multiple units may be required if CNS haemorrhage is confirmed, or there is a strong clinical suspicion of CNS haemorrhage)

 Indications for Bone Marrow Aspiration

 - Clinical suspicions of malignancy

 - Abnormal blood film, e.g. neutropenia, anaemia, macrocytosis